MicrosoftDocs/defender-docs/defender-xdr/alerts-incidents-correlation.md

 Microsoft Defender XDR alerts can come from many sources:

 - Solutions that are part of Microsoft Defender XDR
   - Microsoft Defender for Endpoint
   - Microsoft Defender for Office 365
   - Microsoft Defender for Identity
   - Microsoft Defender for Cloud Apps
   - The app governance add-on for Microsoft Defender for Cloud Apps
   - Microsoft Entra ID Protection
-    - Microsoft Data Loss Prevention.
+  - Microsoft Data Loss Prevention

 - Other services that have integrations with the Microsoft Defender security portal
   - Microsoft Sentinel
   - Microsoft Defender for Cloud

 Alerts' sources can be indicated by sets of characters prepended to the alert ID.
 The table shown [here](link) helps you understand the mapping of alert sources based on the prepended character on the alert.